 Before the events that would spawn the original AAQ in 1969, the Astronomical Society of Queensland (ASQ) was the only major Queensland astronomical body in Queensland, having existed since 1927.
 Following the advent of the space age in late 1957, the membership of the ASQ had been growing quite rapidly with a burgeoning public interest in all things space related.

-It was rumoured that Werner had been a U-Boat Captain during the war.
-He told me much later that he was in charge of a 4-crew harbour patrol boat in Dunkirk harbour which does not quite have the same romance.
-However, he had served as a photographer aboard a German destroyer as well.
-Werner’s major interest was photography and he acquired two 18-inch blanks of plate glass one and a half inches in thickness.
+It was rumoured that Werner had been a U Boat Captain during the war.
+He told me much later that he was in charge of a 4 crew harbour patrol boat in Dunkirk harbour which does not quite have the same romance.
+However he had served as a photographer aboard a German destroyer as well.
+Werner’s major interest was photography and he acquired two 18 inch blanks of plate glass one and a half inches in thickness.
 With one, he proposed to make a short focus Wright camera – which he did and duly installed it in an observatory at his home in Hendra.
 There are two interesting points about this.
-The first is that the City Council was very wary of giving permission to build backyard sheds in Hendra because people might illegally keep racehorses, being so near the racetrack.
+The first is that the City Council was very wary of giving permission to build backyard sheds in Hendra because people might illegally keep racehorses, being so near the race track.
 The second is that the engineering was pretty ‘tight’ resulting in Werner having to shave a couple of the wall studs in key areas so the instrument could clear.
 Anyway, Werner was prepared to let the ASQ have the other disc at cost, which I believe was 10 pounds.

-The Society’s planned 18″ telescope was to be a medium focal length Newtonian, around F6 or F7.
+The telescope was to be a medium focal length Newtonian, around F6 or F7.
 The plate glass was 1½ inches thick and so the disc was quite heavy.
 It was a huge instrument for those times.
 The initial off-centre grinding to gouge out and generate a rough curve was done using first a piston from an engine cylinder and then the one-inch thick 10 inch ‘tool’ left over from the construction of my telescope.
 The project did get to the polishing/ figuring stage but was nowhere near finished when it halted.
 It is pointed out that the larger the mirror the more zones and problems that are encountered.
 An 18” mirror is not likely to be quick and easy.
 Professionally, machines are used which provide very regular and adjustable strokes that produce even and quite predictable results.
 Special remedial corrections and finishing touches may be made by hand.
 Vic had done the lion’s share of the grinding and polishing work on the 18” and other members such as Peter Smith and myself had only helped out a few times.

 Work on the mirror had stopped and John Van Vegchel, the next President of the ASQ, took charge of the unfinished blank with a view to finishing it, and this was approved with thanks at an ASQ general meeting on 14th February 1964.
-He subsequently performed polishing and figuring of the mirror, duly reported several times, but it appears never to have been completed and I have not been able to ascertain its ultimate fate.
-Certainly, in the next few years, focus was more on restoring and housing the historic Dudley Eglinton 12” telescope.
-More on this subject is covered in the article the formation of the AAQ Mark 1 in 1969.
+He subsequently performed polishing and figuring of the mirror, duly reported several times.
+The last direct reference I could find was its exhibition, still unfinished, as part of a display in May 1965.